Azure/azure-powershell/src/Compute/Compute/help/Restart-AzHost.md

 $dedicatedHost = Get-AzHost -ResourceGroupName $ResourceGroupName -HostGroupName $hostGroupName -Name $hostName;
 Restart-AzHost -ResourceGroupName $ResourceGroupName -HostGroupName $hostGroupName -Name $hostName;

+# Check the status of the restart operation
+$hostRestart = Get-AzHost -ResourceGroupName $rgname -HostGroupName $hostGroupName -Name $hostName -InstanceView;
+$hostRestart.InstanceView.Statuses[1].DisplayStatus;
 ```

-This example creates a dedicated host group, a dedicated host, and a dedicated host.
-Then restart the dedicated host.
+This example creates a dedicated host group and a dedicated host.
+Then it begins restarting the dedicated host, and checks the status of this restart operation.
+You can query the status of the restart operation with the `Get-AzHost` cmdlet using the `-InstanceView` parameter.

 ## PARAMETERS